 Academic Advising for Students with Disabilities

-Be familiar with Section 504 of the Rehabilitation Act and the ADA.
+Be familiar with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA).
 These civil rights laws provide protection from discrimination for individuals on the basis of disability.
 Legally, you may not advise students to enter or dismiss a particular major or career because of their disability.
 As an expert in the field, you may point out the necessary skills and abilities needed to be successful.
 However, you may not be an expert on how the student’s disability will affect job performance or whether an accommodation will be able to compensate for the disability.
 For example, while you cannot advise a student who is visually impaired not to go into the field of computer information services, you could inform the student that if he or she does choose this field, an accommodation may be needed that will allow him or her to read computer screens.

-Be sensitive to student concerns about selecting specific courses or instructors because they may be following expert recommendations based on their disability.
+Be sensitive to student concerns about selecting specific courses or instructors because they may be following recommendations based on their disability.
 Students with disabilities often do best in smaller, structured classes, with instructors who use a variety of teaching and assessment methods, provide a detailed syllabus, and present information in an organized manner.

 Encourage students with disabilities to register with DSS if they have not done so.
 Even if the student doesn't use the services immediately, it is a good idea to register so that services can be provided in a timely way if the student needs them later.
 It is appropriate to refer students to DSS who suspect they have a disability but do not have documentation.
 DSS will advise the student about how to register for services.

 Advisors can receive information about various disabilities and consult about specific advisees by contacting DSS..